How to Wear a Sarong? 15+ Easy Ways for Trendy Looks

 Scarf & Poncho

-Transform your sarong into a scarf or poncho for extra layers.
+Transform your sarong into a scarf for cold days, a poncho for extra layers, Chale style, or elegance like an Indian-Style Scarf.

 This dual-purpose styling is perfect for travelers looking to minimize packing while maximizing fashion options.